nikolasburk/support-challenges-devendra/challenge-3/Solution.md

 - User is facing problem in production so data is critical.
 - Find out how Lift can assist with this particular situation
 - Prisma Framework( Prisma2 ) Lift in particular supports migrations along with hook feature to extend the migration workflow and allow custom scripts
-- Since Lift's migration hook feature is yet to be implemeted ( as described here: https://github.com/prisma/lift/issues/195 ) we cant suggest this solution for now.
+- Since Lift's migration hook feature is yet to be implemented ( as described here: https://github.com/prisma/lift/issues/195 ) we cant suggest this solution for now.
 - We should provide a workaround if possible for given situation.

 - I followed the steps described below to solve the issue.